 A lot of people like to use semi-gloss for trim and satin for cabinets.
 However, we have always used semi-gloss latex enamel paint on our kitchen cabinets and bathroom cabinets.
-And let me tell you that they easily clean-up.
+And let me tell you that the cabinets easily clean-up.

 Tip about picking cabinet paint finish